-Classical and Analytical Mechanics: Theory, Applied Examples, and Practice provides a bridge between the theory and practice related to mechanical, electrical, and electromechanical systems.
+Classical and Analytical Mechanics by Alex PoznyakClassical and Analytical Mechanics: Theory, Applied Examples, and Practice provides a bridge between the theory and practice related to mechanical, electrical, and electromechanical systems.
 It includes rigorous mathematical and physical explanations while maintaining an interdisciplinary engineering focus.
 Applied problems and exercises in mechanical, mechatronic, aerospace, electrical, and control engineering are included throughout and the book provides detailed techniques for designing models of different robotic, electrical, defense, and aerospace systems.
 The book starts with multiple chapters covering kinematics before moving onto coverage of dynamics and non-inertial and variable mass systems.
 Euler's dynamic equations and dynamic Lagrange equations are covered next with subsequent chapters discussing topics such as equilibrium and stability, oscillation analysis, linear systems, Hamiltonian formalism, and the Hamilton-Jacobi equation.
 The book concludes with a chapter outlining various electromechanical models that readers can implement and adapt themselves.

 Call Number: sci QA805 .P69 2021

 Publication Date: 2021-04-14